About Chevron Phillips Chemical Company LLC

-Among the world's largest petrochemical firms, Chevron Phillips Chemical (CPChem) produces ethylene, propylene, polyethylene, and polypropylene -- sometimes used as building blocks for the company's other products such as pipe.
-Chevron Phillips Chemical also produces aromatics such as benzene and styrene, specialty chemicals such as acetylene black (a form of carbon black), and mining chemicals.
+Among the world's largest petrochemical firms, Chevron Phillips Chemical (CPChem) produces ethylene, propylene, polyethylene, and polypropylene -- sometimes used as building blocks for the company's other products such as pipes and food containers.
+CPChem also produces aromatics such as benzene and styrene, specialty chemicals such as acetylene black (a form of carbon black), and mining chemicals.
 Chevron Phillips Chemical Company LP is CPChem's wholly-owned, primary US operating subsidiary.
-CPChem is 50% owned by
+CPChem is 50% owned by Chevron U.S.A.
+Inc., an indirect wholly-owned subsidiary of Chevron Corporation, and 50% by wholly-owned subsidiaries of Phillips 66.

 The company's chemical products are used in more than 70,000 consumer and industrial products.
 Its brands include Marlex, Aromax, Scentinel, Soltex, and K-Resin.